 The most important thing to do if you feel yourself sliding on black ice is to remain calm.
 Immediately take your foot completely off the accelerator but do not touch the brakes, which will cause you to skid.
 Try to keep the steering wheel straight, but if you feel the back of the car skidding, very gently turn the steering wheel in the same direction you are skidding.
 If you turn the steering wheel in the opposite direction while you are skidding or turn the steering wheel too much, your car may spin in a circle and out of control.
 If you are in a car with manual gears, you can also try to shift in a lower gear, which will give you more control.

-Black ice is often in invisible and often (but not always) forms in patches.
+Black ice is often invisible and often (but not always) forms in patches.
 If you hit black ice and can see areas of traction like snow or spots with sand, you can try to move toward them to regain control.
 If you end up going off the road, try to steer toward an area that will cause the least amount of damage.

 After an encounter with black ice, stay calm and if possible, consider waiting for safer conditions like the temperature going above freezing or waiting for crews sanding or salting the roads.
 If you must continue driving, drive slowly and use your hazard lights to warn other drivers you are not driving at normal speed because of the danger.